sevaedmi/LinoSPAD2/README.md

 ## Installation and usage

-To start using the module, one can download the whole repo.
+To start using the package, one can download the whole repo.
 The 'main.py' serves as the main hub for calling the functions. "requirements.txt" collects all packages required for this project to run.
 One can create an environment for this project either using conda or install the